Coronary artery disease (CAD)

 Like most medications, statins have a good and bad side.
 In most cases, the benefits outweigh the risks.
 Here is some information about statins that will make you think beyond your cholesterol number.

-Statins have been used primarily to treat high cholesterol.
+Statins are used to treat high cholesterol.
 High levels of low-density lipoproteins (LDL, the bad cholesterol) combined with low levels of high-density lipoproteins (HDL, the good cholesterol) can lead to a condition called

 atherosclerosis.
 Atherolsclerosis is a hardening of the arteries due to a build up of plaque on the inner walls.
 It is a condition that can lead to a